 Fading Vision?
-How coronavirus hit Softbank's $100bn tech fund
+How coronavirus hit SoftBank's $100bn tech fund

 Last week, Vir said it agreed with Samsung Biologics to have the South Korean company manufacture potential coronavirus treatments.
 Samsung Biologics will shift to mass production at a facility in Incheon next year after the treatment is approved by health authorities in various countries.

-Since the investments in health tech are relatively small, even significant gains in companies like Vir may not be enough to offset potential losses from its multibillion dollar bets in the sharing economy.
+Since the investments in health tech are relatively small, even significant gains in companies like Vir may not be enough to offset potential losses from multibillion-dollar bets in the sharing economy.
 Health tech only accounted for 6% of the value of Vision Fund's portfolio as of December.

 Didi

-Softbank's first investment in China's ride-hailing market can be traced back to 2015.
+SoftBank's first investment in China's ride-hailing market can be traced to 2015.
 It put $600 million into Kuaidi Dache, one of the ride-sharing startups later consolidated into today's Didi Chuxing.
-The Japanese company invested another $8 billion in Didi two years later and also purchased 5% of the company's shares from e-commerce giant Alibaba Group, another Softbank investment.
+The Japanese company invested another $8 billion in Didi two years later and also purchased 5% of the company's shares from e-commerce giant Alibaba Group Holding, another SoftBank investment.

 Didi reported a $1.6 billion loss in 2018.
 The valuation of Didi has shrunk 9% to $51.6 billion since the end of 2017, according to the latest quarterly report of Uber, which has a 15.4% stake in Didi.